Total Petition Signatures

 NUMBER OF TERMS

-The Head of State will face the people and can remain as Head of State as long as the State continues to elect them and the combined Members continue to elect the.
+The Head of State will face the people and can remain as Head of State as long as their home State continues to elect them and the combined Members continue to elect them.

-If the G-G remains as the Primary Candidate the HOS will receive Top Position above and below the line. regardless of the states government decision, the HOS receives an automatic placement below the line on their State ballot paper, should the HOS seek re-election.
+If the G-G remains as the Primary Candidate the HOS will receive Top Position above and below the line.
+Regardless of the states government decision, should the HOS seek re-election, the HOS receives automatic placement below the line on their State ballot paper in keeping with the AEC method of selection.

-However, their is no obligation on the State Lower House or combined houses to appoint the HOS as the preferred Primary Candidate for their State or Territory.
+However, their is no obligation on the State to appoint the HOS as the preferred Primary Candidate for their State or Territory.

 ELECTION

-After the Election and once all candidates are finalised, the first role of the prime Minister of the new Federal Parliament will be to invite the candidates from the States and territories to the House of Representatives where the vote for the Head of State will take place.
+After the Election and once all candidates are finalised, the first role of the Prime Minister of the new Federal Parliament will be to invite the elected HOS State and Territory Representatives to the House of Representatives where the vote for the Head of State will take place.

 TRANSFER OF POWER